panva/node-oidc-provider/docs/README.md

 [Financial-grade API - Part 2: Read and Write API Security Profile](https://openid.net/specs/openid-financial-api-part-2-ID2.html)

 Enables extra behaviours defined in FAPI Part 1 & 2 that cannot be achieved by other configuration options, namely:
- - Request Object "exp" claim is required
+ - Request Object `exp` claim is REQUIRED
- - Request Object must contain all parameters that are also sent as regular parameters
- - userinfo endpoint becomes a FAPI resource, echoing back the x-fapi-interaction-id header and disabling query string as a mechanism for providing access tokens
+ - `userinfo_endpoint` becomes a FAPI resource, echoing back the x-fapi-interaction-id header and disabling query string as a mechanism for providing access tokens

 _**default value**_: